DriveSplat: Unified Neural Gaussian Reconstruction for Dynamic Driving Scenes: Methology

-\textbf{Dynamic Actor Pose Transformation}.
-The structure of Gaussians for both actors and the background is similar, with the opacity \(\alpha_o\) and scale matrix \(\mathbf{S}_o\) defined identically.
+Dynamic actors in driving scenes include both rigid objects, such as vehicles, and non-rigid actors, such as pedestrians, which exhibit complex combinations of global motion and local deformation.
+To model these dynamics in a unified manner, we adopt an object-centric formulation that decomposes actor motion into a shared global rigid transformation and an optional non-rigid deformation component.

+\paragraph{Global actor motion.} For each actor, we first model its global motion as a time-varying rigid transformation that aligns the actor from a canonical coordinate system to the world frame.
+This global transformation is shared by both rigid and non-rigid actors and captures their overall translation and rotation over time.

 The position \(\boldsymbol{\mu}_o\) and rotation \(\mathbf{R}_o\) for an actor are defined within the actor's local coordinate system.
 To align with the background, these variables must be transformed into the world coordinate system, which requires applying the actor's tracked poses.
 Specifically, these tracked poses are represented by a set of rotation matrices \(\{\mathbf{R}_t\}^{N_t}_{t=1}\) and translation vectors \(\{\mathbf{T}_t\}^{N_t}_{t=1}\), where \(N_t\) denotes the total number of frames.
 This transformation is expressed as

-where \(\boldsymbol{\mu}\) and \(\mathbf{R}\) denote the position and rotation of the dynamic actor's Gaussians $\mathbf{G}_d$ within the world coordinate system.
+where \(\boldsymbol{\mu}\) and \(\mathbf{R}\) denote the position and rotation of the dynamic actor's Gaussians $\mathbf{G}_a$ within the world coordinate system.

-\textbf{Non-rigid Actor Representation}.
-For non-rigid dynamic actors, we first extract the anchor and offset points from all associated neural Gaussians.
-These are combined to form a unified representation:

-where $\boldsymbol{\mu}_i$ denotes the anchor point of the $i$-th Gaussian, and $\mathcal{X}_j$ is its corresponding positional offset at level $j$.
-Building on previous 4D reconstruction methods \cite{wu20234d, yang2024deformable}, we utilize a deformation network to learn the deformed position, scale, and rotation of $\mathbf{G}_d$ at a specific time $t$, and obtain the deformed dynamic Gaussians $\mathbf{G}'_d$.

-Finally, we get the combined neural Gaussians $\mathbf{G}$ by concatenating the static Gaussians $\mathbf{G}_s$, dynamic Gaussians $\mathbf{G}_d$, and deformed Gaussians $\mathbf{G}'_d$.
-The rendered image $I$, depth map $D$ and normal map $N$ are obtained via Splatting: